2024 Winnipeg Blue Bombers season

 The 2024 Winnipeg Blue Bombers season was the 66th season for the team in the Canadian Football League (CFL) and their 91st season overall.
 The Blue Bombers qualified for the playoffs for the eighth consecutive season following their week 17 win over the Edmonton Elks.
 The team also finished in first place in West Division for the fourth season in a row.
 The Blue Bombers defeated the Saskatchewan Roughriders in the West Final and appeared in their fifth consecutive Grey Cup game.
 However, the team lost 41–24 in the 111th Grey Cup to the Toronto Argonauts, resulting in their third consecutive loss.

 The 2024 CFL season was the tenth season under head coach Mike O'Shea and the tenth full season under general manager Kyle Walters.

 The Winnipeg Blue Bombers drew an average home attendance of 31,165 in 2024.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2024 CFL Global Draft took place on April 30, 2024.
+The 2024 CFL global draft took place on April 30, 2024.
 The Blue Bombers had two picks in the draft, selecting eighth in each round.